arj03/ssb-browser-demo/README.md

 full ssb implementation, it only implements the features needed for this demo.

-This is a playground (for me!) so please treat it as such :-) I'm not interested in a fully working client.

 Things that work:
  - viewing posts and threads
  - posting and replying to messages